evagabriela/WDI/curriculum/week-02/04-dom-manipulation/README.md

 1. Select the first list item on the page?

-2. Select the element that has the id yellow?
+2. Select the element that has the id `yellow`?

-3. Select the ul ?
+3. Select the `ul` ?

 > (  Answers: 1.`document.querySelector('li')` 2. `document.querySelector('#yellow')` 3. `document.querySelector('ul')`  )